Branislav Ivanović: 2010–11 season

-Ivanović with Salomon Kalou in action against Spartak Moscow in 2010.
+Ivanović (left, blue) with teammate Salomon Kalou (right, blue) in Spartak Moscow in 2010.

 Ivanović began the season at right back but eventually moved back to centre back due to injuries to his teammates Alex and John Terry and the return to fitness of first choice right back José Bosingwa.
 His first goal of the season scored in an away game against Blackburn Rovers in the Premier League on 30 October 2010, a late header that secured Chelsea 2–1 win.
 He then scored a brace in a 4–1 win in the Champions League against Spartak Moscow on 4 November 2010, netted by a powerful header and a neat shot.
 His second goal in the Premier League, or fourth in all competitions, came with a header during the 3–1 loss to Arsenal.

 Early in 2011, Ivanović scored his first goal of the year on 15 January 2011, in a 2–0 home win in a Premier League match against Blackburn Rovers at Stamford Bridge, with a shot from close range.

 On 10 February 2011, Ivanović signed a new five-and-a-half-year contract with Chelsea, keeping him at the club until the summer of 2016.
 After signing this new long-term deal, he said, "It is good news for me, it is a very big step for me in my career and I want to try to help Chelsea win a lot more trophies."
 He also added, "These things take a little time but my first vision was always to stay with Chelsea.
 There were not a lot of problems because I wanted to stay, the club wanted me to stay and I want to thank everyone who helped with the deal.
 I am very happy with that."
 He ended the season by being one of three nominations for Chelsea Player of the Year, losing out in the end to goalkeeper Petr Čech.